-'I've felt like I'm the virus': Barber refuses to pay $48K in mandate fines
+'I've felt like I'm the virus': Barber refuses to pay $48k in mandate fines

-A barber fined $48,000 for refusing to comply with vaccine mandates is refusing to pay as many Covid restrictions are lifted.
+A barber fined $48,000 for not complying with vaccine mandates is refusing to pay as many Covid restrictions are lifted.

 "I've felt like I'm the virus," he told the Rotorua Daily Post.